jasonkuhrt/graffle/README.md

 ### ErrorPolicy

-By default GraphqlClient will throw when an error is receiver.
+By default GraphQLClient will throw when an error is received.
 However, sometimes you still want to resolve the (partial) data you received.
 You can define `errorPolicy` in the `GraphQLClient` constructor.

 ```ts